lanl/dfnWorks/internal/Documentation/sphinx-docs/source/intro.rst

 Python
 ^^^^^^

-pydfnWorks is supported on Python 2.7.
-The software authors recommend using the Anaconda 2.7 distribution of Python, available at https://www.continuum.io/. pydfnWorks requires the ``numpy`` and ``h5py`` modules to be installed.
+pydfnworks is supported on Python 2.7.
+The software authors recommend using the Anaconda 2.7 distribution of Python, available at https://www.continuum.io/. pydfnworks requires the ``numpy`` and ``h5py`` modules to be installed.

-pydfnWorks
+pydfnworks
 ^^^^^^^^^^^^^^^

-The source for pydfnWorks can be found in the dfnWorks suite, in the folder pydfnWorks.
+The source for pydfnworks can be found in the dfnWorks suite, in the folder pydfnworks.

 dfnGen
 ^^^^^^
-dfnGen primarily involves two steps:

-1. FRAM - Create DFN: Using the fractured site characterization networks are constructed using the feature rejection algorithm for meshing
-2. LaGriT - Mesh DFN: The LaGriT meshing tool box is used to create a conforming Delaunay triangulation of the network.
+dfnGen primarily involves two steps: FRAM (the feature rejection algorithm for meshing) and LaGriT, the meshing tool box used to create a conforming Delaunay triangulation of the network.

 FRAM
 ******